llord1/llord1.github.io/06-PublicationPlan.md

 title: "6.
 Publication Plan"
 description: "6.
 Publication Plan."
 ---

 #### __Publication Plan__

 The publication process can be viewed as an essential part of one's Ph.D. solidification in the field.
 While publications before graduation from a program can at times be difficult, it may be advantageous to attempt this as part of one's ultimate success in the field.
 A publication plan allows one to market their results to places that are more apt to appreciate one's works; this allows one to ensure that their contributions are better recognized by industry professionals.
 Some have viewed such publications as providing a powerful and significant indicator for 'scientific career advancement' {% cite giebel_2019 %}; this is particularly important in a highly competitive field.

-My works will focus on natural language processing with low-resource languages, with a focus on creoles (particularly Saint Lucian Kwéyòl).
-To summarize, I wish to publish my foundational works in the form of survey reports on the subject language of this NLP dissertation in Chapter One of my dissertation.
-My major computational works will be published and noted as Chapters Two through Four (with the inclusion of a publication of the complied language data of the dissertation).
+To summarize, my works will focus on natural language processing (NLP) with low-resource languages, with a focus on creoles (particularly Saint Lucian Kwéyòl).
+Chapter One will serve as an introduction to the NLP setting, scope, and foundational surveys.
+However, in terms of publication, I hope to publish the overall methodology of these foundational linguistic research surveys; the survey reports, that are presented to local Saint Lucian authorities, assist with understanding the setting of the subsequent computational works.
+The major computational works will be published and noted as Chapters Two through Four (with the inclusion of a publication of the complied language data of the dissertation).

 The Association for Computational Linguistics will be targeted as the main publisher of my works as the theme for the upcoming 60th Annual Meeting suitably supports most, if not all, of my research efforts; “Language Diversity: from Low-Resource to Endangered Languages.